perldude/perldude/README.md

 Managers are overhead.
 Necessary, valuable overhead (the good ones, anyway) but still overhead.
 How do you keep that overhead down?
 By giving managers as many reports as possible to keep busy *managing them* rather than doing things like coding or architecting.
-Between the usual HR stuff, managing career paths, and manager-level work, an organization shouldn't need their managers to do work.
+Between the usual HR stuff, managing career paths, and manager-level work, an organization shouldn't need their managers to do work alongside their teams.
 Unless the organization likes overhead.
 Which isn't a good sign.